Perfect Homemade Crust for Pumpkin Pie

 Prepare pumpkin filling, add to crust, and bake the pie.

-• Mix the evaporated milk, eggs, pumpkin puree, sugar, and spices.
-This can be done by hand with a whisk and bowl, in a stand mixer, or a blender.
+• While blind-baking the pie crust, prepare the pumpkin pie filling by mixing the evaporated milk, eggs, pumpkin puree, sugar, and spices.
+This can be done by hand with a whisk and bowl, in a stand mixer, or in a blender - I used a blender.

-• Carefully place the pie onto the middle rack of a preheated 325F oven and bake for 50 - 60 minutes until the pumpkin filling is set, slightly puffy, but still jiggly in the center if you give it a little shake.
+• Place the cooled pie crust on a tray, then pour the pumpkin filling into the crust.
+Carefully place the tray onto the middle rack of the preheated oven and bake for 50 - 60 minutes until the pumpkin filling is set, slightly puffy, but still jiggly in the center if you give it a little shake.

 Step 10